srid/modern-package-template/README.txt

    metadata as ``long_description``, thus making them appear in the PyPI_ page for your project.
 4. Automatic script (or .exe) creation using Distribute

+Here is `a sample project`_ created using modern-package-template.

 See the section titled "Roadmap" below for planned features.

 .. _PyPI: http://pypi.python.org/